Mutual Visibility in Graphs: Conclusions

 This paper is a first study on the concepts of \mvs and \mvn.
 It would be interesting to study the same concepts for weighted graphs and directed graphs.
 The latter case is very different from the studied one since, given a set of points $P$, the relation of visibility between two points is not symmetric.

 From a computational point of view, the \mvp problem could be analyzed with respect to approximability and parameterized complexity.

-Given a graph, we have shown some relations between the \mvn and both the clique number and the maximum degree of the graph.
+Given a graph, we have shown some relations between the \mvn and both the general position number and the maximum degree of the graph.
 It would be interesting to study relations with other invariants, such as the treewidth or the clique-width of a graph.

 Finally, different kinds of visibility can be investigated.
 For example, the \emph{single point visibility}: find the vertex in the graph seen by the largest set of points.